Sculpted Art Dolls

 Fillers or other residues could settle.
 Ensuring a homogenous mix of each component prior to mixing (for two parts) is vital to achieve maximum properties.

 Avoid the use of alcohol and other chemicals during the paint process as those can leave residue and prevent adherence.
-Using cleaners to prepare a kit is ok but should be washed off.
+Using thinner to prepare a kit has been done by artists but should be washed off.

 According to SmoothOn, materials should be stored and used in a warm environment (73° F / 23° C).